python-rapidjson/python-rapidjson/README.rst

 ``python-rapidjson`` tries to be as performant as possible while staying compatible with the ``json`` module.

-See the `this section`__ in the documentation for a comparison with other JSON libraries.
+See `this section`__ in the documentation for a comparison with other JSON libraries.

 __ https://python-rapidjson.readthedocs.io/en/latest/benchmarks.html